machal/cssmine-content/content/browserstack.md

 browsers.

 Unfortunately, there are tons of browsers plus new arrivals on the mobile field.
-And then there are "retired" browsers such as Internet Explorer 8.
+And then there are “retired” browsers such as Internet Explorer 8.

 Therefore, a coder will not do without alternative browser testing.